Introduction

 Understanding the & Symbol

-character represents the current element (the one with the arbitrary variant class).
+The & character represents the current element (the one with the arbitrary variant class).
 Think of it as "this element" in your selector.

 Direct Children vs All Descendants